valist-io/valist/docs/publishing-software.md

 ### CLI

-To publish a binary from the Valist-CLI create a new `valist.yml` within your project folder containing one of supported binary project types `binary` or `go`.
-Or run a `valist init` to generate a new `valist.yaml`.
+To publish a binary from the Valist CLI create a new `valist.yml` within your project folder containing one of supported binary project types `binary` or `go`.
+Or, run `valist init` to generate a new `valist.yaml`.

 ```yaml
 type: go